tiagoavila/ElxBloomFilter/README.md

 # ElxBloomFilter

 ## Description
 Simple implementation of a Bloom Filter.
-The code is based on this article[https://arpanghoshal3.medium.com/implementing-a-bloom-filter-in-elixir-bc30cdcb10e2] from Arpan Ghoshal
+The code is based on the article [Implementing a bloom filter in elixir](https://arpanghoshal3.medium.com/implementing-a-bloom-filter-in-elixir-bc30cdcb10e2) from [Arpan Ghoshal](https://arpanghoshal3.medium.com/)

 ## Installation